Components push out events using a combination of an

 EventEmitter.
 This allows a clean separation between reusable Components and application logic.
 This lesson shows how to use

-@Output to create an update event and then listen for the even in your application.
+@Output to create an update event and then listen for the event in your application.

 Now that we can update this value inside of our component, let's make it so we can push that updated change out of our component.
 We can do this with what's called an output.
 I'll make sure to input this.
 I'm going to call this output Update.
 This is an event emitter.
 Make sure you import this from Angular Core.
 You'll notice that all of our imports are basically coming from Angular Core right now.